CaZual-T/CZT-Mega-Sync/README.md

 - Browse Mods folder
 - Auto download and install mod folder to proper location
 - Progress bars, Log window.
-# How it works
-- Share a folder on mega.
-- Share the link with users you want to sync with.
-- Download and use this tool
-- Insert the shared folder link into the "mega folder url" entry.
 # How to Install/First time use:
 > [!IMPORTANT]
       - Requires a shared MEGA folder url+key. (the url that has both in one)<br>